Ho people

-The ethnonym "Ho" is derived from the Ho language word hō meaning "human".
-The name is also applied to their language which is an Austroasiatic language closely related to Mundari.
 According to Ethnologue, the total number of people speaking the Ho language was 1,040,000 as of 2001.
 Similar to other Austroasiatic groups in the area, the Ho report varying degrees of multilingualism, also using Hindi and English.

-Over 90% of the Ho practice the indigenous religion Sarnaism.
 The majority of the Ho are involved in agriculture, either as land owners or labourers, while others are engaged in mining.
-Compared to the rest of India, the Ho have a low literacy rate and a low rate of school enrollment.
-The government of Jharkhand has recently approved measures to help increase enrollment and literacy among children.
+Compared to the rest of India, the Ho have a low literacy rate and a low rate of school enrolment.
+The government of Jharkhand has recently approved measures to help increase enrolment and literacy among children.

+Etymology

+The term "Ho" originates from the Ho language, where "hō" translates to "human".
+The name encompasses both their ethnic identity and language, closely linked to Mundari within the Austroasiatic language family.
+In Odisha, certain segments of the Ho tribe, such as Kol, Kolha, and Kolah are officially recognized as distinct groups.
+These names are derived from the colonial exonym Kol, a term widely used for tribal communities across northern India, and from blends of exonyms and endonyms such as Hoo, Hoṛo, and Hoṛoko, all signifying "human" or "human being" in their language.
+They were also historically referred to as Larka Kol, reflecting their rebellious nature, composed of Larka (meaning "fighter" in the Munda language) and the exonym Kol.

 History

+Prehistory

 Linguistic studies suggest that the Austroasiatic homeland was in Southeast Asia and Austroasiatic languages arrived on the coast of Odisha from Southeast Asia about 4000–3500 years ago.
 The Austroasiatic speaker spread from Southeast Asia and mixed extensively with local Indian populations.

 According to historian Ram Sharan Sharma in his book India's Ancient Past mentioned that, many Austroasiatic, Dravidian, and non-Sanskrit terms occur in the Vedic texts ascribed to 1500-500 BC.
 They indicate ideas, institutions, products, and settlements associated with peninsular and non-Vedic India.
 The people of this area spoke the proto-Munda language.
 Several terms in the Indo-Aryan languages that signify the use of cotton, navigation, digging, stick, etc. have been traced to the Munda languages by linguists.
 There are many Munda pockets in Chota Nagpur Plateau, in which the remnants of Munda culture are strong.
 It is held that changes in the phonetics and vocabulary of the Vedic language can be explained as much on the basis of the Dravidian influence as that of the Munda.